 Vegan Travel Books: Memoirs

-There’s only one book in this category, but if you’re looking for vegan books to read on the beach this summer, pick this one up!
+There’s only one book in this category (so far), but if you’re looking for inspirational vegan travel books, pick this one up!

 Will Travel for Vegan Food by Kristin Lajeunesse of Will Travel for Vegan Food